KerroViT99/Awesome-Arch/manuals/INSTALL_ARCH.md

-# Installation guide for Arch Linux (in development)
+# Installation guide for Arch Linux

 ### Preparing for installation